tra-versed/Cyclistic-Bikeshare-Analysis/README.md

   day_of_week
 FROM `bikes_2023.dec`
 ```
 *As seen above, an additional sixth column was added to further distinguish the **month** for each row.
 However, extracting the month from the 'started_at' timestamps proved to be more effective for sorting the analysis results than using a three-character string.
-In the future, this month ID column could instead be formatted as a two-digit number (eg '01' for January), in lieu of extracting the value from timestamps.
+In the future, this month ID column could be formatted as a two-digit number (eg '01' for January), in lieu of extracting the value from timestamps.

 ### Querying the Data
 1. First, to examine trips per month, the following query counted all trips and grouped by rider type and month: